ArcadeRenegade/SidebarDiagnostics/README.md

 Data provided by <a href="http://openhardwaremonitor.org/">Open Hardware Monitor</a>.

-Just extract to somewhere and run SidebarDiagnostics.exe.

-<a href="https://drive.google.com/file/d/0B2nGKa6VrrDON3h1UTUtODQzZW8/view?usp=sharing">Download Link</a>.
+Go to the releases tab to download the software.

-You will likely need to run it as administrator.
+You will need to run it as administrator.

 <img src="http://i.imgur.com/VD7OiLR.png" />